Frequently asked questions

 What do I need to do on arrival?

-Make yourself known to the Festival door steward and hand in the completed MUSIC FORM which gives details of your name, class and the title of the music you will be performing.
-If you have forgotten your form we have plenty of spares at the reception table.
+Make yourself known to the Festival door steward and complete the MUSIC FORM which gives details of your name, class and the title of the music you will be performing.

 Hand an extra copy of the music to the steward for the adjudicator.
 Photocopies may be used but they will be destroyed at the end of the class.
 Original copies for adjudicators use will be returned at the end of the class.